Avik-Das-567/Keras-Tuner-Hyperparameter-Optimization/README.md

 This project uses Keras Tuner with TensorFlow/Keras to optimize a neural network for Fashion MNIST image classification.
 The notebook walks through the full tuning workflow: loading and inspecting the dataset, defining a tunable model factory, extending Keras Tuner with a custom Bayesian optimization tuner that also searches over batch size, and retraining the best discovered configuration with early stopping.

 The implementation is centered on a lightweight fully connected architecture for grayscale clothing-image classification.
-Rather than fixing architecture and training settings upfront, the notebook treats both network design choices and a training-time parameter as search variables, making the experiment a compact example of practical hyperparameter optimization in Keras.
+Rather than fixing architecture and training settings upfront, the notebook treats both network design choices and a training-time parameter as search variables, making the experiment a compact example of practical hyperparameter tuning in Keras.

 ## Objectives